nclarius/pyPL/README.md

   - other frameworks and calculi, e.g. DRT, ND

 ### Disclaimer
-- This implementation is a proof-of-concept project.
+- This implementation is an experimental proof-of-concept.
 It is not efficient or designed for real-life applications.
-- Although the program has been extensively tested, I do not guarantee soundness.
+- Although the software has been extensively tested, I do not guarantee soundness.
 Use at your own risk.

 # Have fun!